StevenBlack/vocab/README.md

 ### serendipity
-Serendipity is something wonderful that happens suddenly and unexpectedly, such as bumping into a dear friend 1,000 miles from home just after you've lost your traveler's checks.
+Serendipity is something wonderful that happens suddenly and unexpectedly.

 ### serial position effect